students reviewing notes in study group

 Just reading chapters in a textbook might not be enough to help you retain the knowledge you need to ace a test.
 Jotting down notes like important facts, statistics and key takeaways will help you retain the information you’ve just read even more.

-There are tons of resources that explain the benefits of taking handwritten notes, including our note taking practice guide.
+There are tons of studies that explain the benefits of taking handwritten notes, including one from the Association for Psychological Science that shows handwritten notetaking can improve long-term comprehension.

 6. Turn Your Notes into Flashcards